emissary-ingress/emissary/user-guide/operators.md

 # Operator Guide

-Unlike traditional API gateways, Ambassador Edge Stack has been designed to allow developers and operations to work independently from each other, with an operations team more focused towards the global deployment and configuration of the gateway.
-This section of the documentation focuses on the core functionality of Ambassador Edge Stack for operations and sysadmin teams.
+Unlike traditional API gateways, the Ambassador Edge Stack has been designed to allow developers and operations to work independently from each other.
+Now, operations teams can define the global deployment and configuration policy for the application.
+Developers can then interact directly with the Ambassador Edge Stack without relying on operations, as a result of its self-service model.

+For more information, see the [Developer Guide](../../user-guide/developers).

 # Why Should Operators or Sysadmins Use Ambassador Edge Stack?